OPC-IT/Documentation-Orion/docs/3 - orion monitor/2 - dashboard/2 - installation.md

 ![2023.06.08 - 10_56_49 -  [Google Chrome-CW Module - Dashboard  OPC] -](assets/2023.06.08%20-%2010_56_49%20-%20%20%5BGoogle%20Chrome-CW%20Module%20-%20Dashboard%20%20OPC%5D%20-.jpg)

-:::info
+:::warning

-Search "orion user" for instrudction of setting up user
+Before proceeding search "orion user" for instrudction of how to configure this entry user.
+The orion dashboard will not work if a user has no "field_company_id" !!

 :::

 Then you may proceed to the URL to view the module taking effect